Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Higher Order Correlators

 We parameterize a 3P observable by the bond length $d=\|\mathbf{r}_{a}{-}\mathbf{r}_{b}\|$, bond-hole separation $r=\big\|(\mathbf{r}_{a}+\mathbf{r}_{b})/2-\mathbf{r_i}\big\|$, and the shorter of the two separations between a site applied with a spin operator and the hole $l$.
 The shortest correlator we monitor is the ``L-shape'' $C^{(3)}_{L}\equiv C^{(3)}(d{=}1,\,r{=}\tfrac{\sqrt5}{2},\,l{=}1)$ (see the green inset of Fig.~\ref{fig:3Pvs4P}).
 For 4P we focus on two inequivalent arrangements: (i) a unit-square with parallel bonds, where the two holes occupy nearest neighbors and the probed spin bond is the parallel edge on the adjacent side, denoted $C^{(4)}_{\parallel}$ (see the orange inset of Fig.~\ref{fig:3Pvs4P}); and (ii) a ``$T$'' geometry where the holes are separated by two lattice spacings and the probed nearest-neighbor bond is centered between them along the perpendicular direction, denoted $C^{(4)}_{T}$ (see the blue inset of Fig.~\ref{fig:3Pvs4P}).
 Note that 4P correlators are more sensitive to numerical noise because the numerical accuracy is reduced by $\langle h_i h_j\rangle\leq(1-n)^2$.
 The subtraction of two close numbers in \eqref{eq:cond_def} are sensitive to both numerical and interpolation errors.
 To avoid the latter, we first solve $n(T,\mu_0)=n_0$ with respect to $\mu_0$ for a given filling $n_0$.
 Then the whole ${\cal C}(T,\mu)$ is interpolated to $\mu_0$ rather than the three expectation values on the right hand side of \eqref{eq:cond_def} individually.

 In Fig.~\ref{fig:3P_large}, we evaluate the spin-spin-hole 3P correlators for bonds at distance $d=1$ or $\sqrt{2}$.
 In a N\'eel background the unconditional correlator $\langle B_{ab}\rangle$ is negative for nearest neighbours ($d{=}1$) and positive for diagonals ($d{=}\sqrt{2}$).
 Hence a red (positive) $C^{(3)}$ on $d{=}1$ means the AFM bond is weakened (made less negative) by the hole, whereas a blue (negative) $C^{(3)}$ on $d{=}\sqrt{2}$ means the originally positive diagonal correlation is suppressed, both indicating a local FM effect of the hole.
 At high to intermediate temperatures ($T\geq 1/4$), the correlation maps are short-ranged across $n=0.85$, $0.9$ and $0.95$, but grow upon cooling and with increasing filling, as shown in Fig.~\ref{fig:3P_large}(A).
 At lower temperature $T=1/10$, the correlator extends over the whole $7\times7$ window for all fillings with a much slower decay.
 Figs.~\ref{fig:3P_large}(B), (C), and (D) show these general tendencies in more detail.
+Panels (B) and (C) quantify the spatial dependence of the 3P response at fixed $T/t=0.1$ as a function of the bond--hole separation $r$, for nearest-neighbor bonds ($d=1$) and diagonal bonds ($d=\sqrt{2}$), respectively.
+Upon increasing filling (reducing doping), the magnitude and the spatial range of the conditioned response increase, consistent with the growth of short-range AFM correlations in the background.
+Panel (D) shows the temperature evolution at fixed filling $n=0.85$: cooling extends the range of the 3P response and increases its magnitude, while the high-$T$ curves remain short-ranged.
+These panels make explicit that the dopant-conditioned spin response is primarily a short- to intermediate-range reorganization that strengthens markedly as AFM correlations build up on cooling.